Cathy Dodge Smith, Ed. D.

 Then someone asked me if I had read “The Gift of Dyslexia” by Ronald Davis.
 I was intrigued, so immediately found and read the book.
 I was amazed.
 He explained things I had observed all my life, written about and given speeches about…but never REALLY understood.
 For the first time, I learned why children can read words like birthday, dinosaur, and crocodile, but make mistakes when reading or writing words like from, the, their, and after.
 I had to try his methods.
 At the time, I had a successful private practice as a psychoeducational consultant, and began to introduce his methods into my work with children and adults with learning disabilities.
 The results were so exciting that I knew I had to learn more.
 So, back to study I went again, and became a Davis Dyslexia Program Facilitator.

-It is extremely, deeply satisfying to be able to offer this kind of service to people.
-Perhaps it is more meaningful to me, because for most of my career I have been teaching coping strategies, and advocating for accommodations at school and in the workplace.
-Now I can help people correct their dyslexia so they no longer need those compensatory strategies.
-Instead of giving people fish, I am teaching them how to fish.
+It was extremely, deeply satisfying to be able to offer this kind of service to people.
+Perhaps it is more meaningful to me, because for most of my career I had been teaching coping strategies, and advocating for accommodations at school and in the workplace.
+With the Davis procedures I could help people correct their dyslexia so they no longer needed those compensatory strategies.
+Instead of giving people fish, I was teaching them how to fish.

 I watched and waited impatiently as Ronald Davis continued his pioneering work by figuring out how to use his powerful methods to help autistic individuals.
 Just as I was highly motivated by seeking answers for my son, I was equally motivated to be able to help my autistic grandson.
 Imagine how thrilled I was to be invited to join Ron Davis and a small group of Davis facilitators to work on the development of the final segment of the Davis Autism Approach Program.
-I feel honoured to have been able to participate in the project, and now, as a licensed Davis Autism Approach facilitator/coach, to experience the joys its implementation brings to autistic individuals and their families.
+I feel honoured to have been able to participate in the project, and to experience the joys its implementation brings to autistic individuals and their families.